ros-navigation/docs.nav2.org/tutorials/docs/navigation2_dynamic_point_following.rst

 The requirements for this task are as follows:

-- The changes to achieve this functionality are limited to the behavior tree used to navigate.
-This behavior tree can be selected in the NavigateToPose action when this functionality is required, or it can be the default behavior tree.
+- The changes are limited to the behavior tree used to navigate.
+This behavior tree can be selected in the ``NavigateToPose`` action when required, or it can be the default behavior tree.
 - The configuration of the planner and the controller will not be modified.
 - The action will indefinitely run until it is canceled by who initiated it.